Starefossen/starefossen.github.com/_posts/2016-03-11-making-a-status-page.md

 [`script.js`]: https://github.com/Turistforeningen/status/blob/gh-pages/assets/js/script.js

 The client side implementation for the status page can be found in [`script.js`] in the repository up on GitHub.
-Except from the asyncronous nature of JavaScript as well as the DOM manipulation necessary for adding new elemenets to a HTML page; you should be able to see the familiarity with the above pseudocode.
+Except from the asynchronous nature of JavaScript as well as the DOM manipulation necessary for adding new elements to a HTML page; you should be able to see the familiarity with the above pseudocode.

 If you open up your dev tools on the status page you will see the two XHR